 8.0 Topsoil Storage

 All efforts will be made to direct haul and place all topsoil excavated.
-When the direct haul of topsoil is not feasible, the topsoil will be stored in stockpiles.
+When the direct haul of topsoil is not feasible, the topsoil will be salvaged from plus the topsoil that was placed instored in stockpiles.